Lexington MA: America’s War of Independence Began Here

 TOUR: Buckman Tavern

-American history pervades this old tavern.
+American history pervades the still standing Buckman Tavern.
 You can almost visualize what it was like on that fateful morning of April 19, 1775.
 Try to imagine the beat of William Diamond’s drum, mustering the town militia to the Lexington Green.
 Incredibly, this original drum is very much intact, exhibited in a glass case among other remnants from that morning.

 For many hours after Paul Revere’s midnight warning, the Redcoats still hadn’t appeared.
 So, the band of militiamen dispersed.
 The “drumbeat to arms,” called all within earshot back to formation on the Common around 5am.